neuronflicker/CTF/UCF/Scripting_Repetition1/README.md

 done
 ```

-This just still paused at the input stage waiting for my input before entering the loop.
-After some Googling I came across `expect`, and installed and tried that:
+This just paused at the input stage waiting for my input before starting the next iteration of the loop contents.

+After some Googling I came across `expect`, installed it and tried using that:
 ```bash
 #!/usr/bin/expect -f